google/mount-zip/README.md

 in directory name and "normal" files are placed under "CUR" directory.

 Unlike other FUSE filesystems, _only_ fuse-zip provides write support to ZIP archives.
-Also, fuse-zip is faster that all known implementations on large archives with many files.
+Also, fuse-zip is faster than all known implementations on large archives with many files.

 You can download fuse-zip at https://bitbucket.org/agalanin/fuse-zip